nancy2502/virtual---lab/experiment/aim.md

-AIM:To measure power and information about power and improvement of power factor in Ac circuits
+AIM:To measure  total power and how to improve power factor in Ac circuits